The Smart Forecaster

 Do you have any of these problems?
 If so, you are wasting hundreds of thousands to millions of dollars each year in unnecessary shortage costs, holding costs, and ordering costs.
 What would you be able to do with that extra cash?
 Imagine the impact that this would have on your business.

-In our next blog, we’ll review specific questions you can ask to uncover what’s really happening at your company, detail the typical answers provided when a forecasting/inventory planning policy doesn’t really exist, explain how to interpret these answers, and offer some clear advice on what to do about it.
+This blog details the top 10 questions that you can ask in order to uncover what’s really happening at your company.
+We detail the typical answers provided when a forecasting/inventory planning policy doesn’t really exist, explain how to interpret these answers, and offer some clear advice on what to do about it.

 To make the right decision, you’ll need to know how demand forecasting supports inventory management, choice of which policy to use, and calculation of the inputs that drive these policies.The process of ordering replenishment stock is sufficiently expensive and cumbersome that you also want to minimize the number of purchase orders you must generate.

 Once a customer is ready to implement software for demand planning and/or inventory optimization, they need to connect the analytics software to their corporate data stream.This provides information on item demand and supplier lead times, among other things.
 We extract the rest of the data from the ERP system itself, which provides metadata such as each item’s location, unit cost, and product group.